EstherAlo/DAREY.IO-Projects/Project8/Project8.md

-# __CONFIGURING APACHE AS A LOAD BALANCER__
+##__Load balancer solution with Apache__

+- In project 7, we had 3 Web Servers with each having its own public ip address.
+- A client will have to access the site using different URLs , which is not a nice user experience.
+In order have a single point of access with a single public IP address/name, a Load Balancer can be used.
 - A Load Balancer (LB) distributes clients’ requests among underlying Web Servers and makes sure that the load is distributed in an optimal way.
-- In this project I will enhance my Tooling Website solution by adding a Load Balancer to distribute traffic between Web Servers and allow users to access my website using a single URL.

 ![pic1](./images/pic1.png)

-Prior to this project I had the following servers installed and configured within:
+- The task of this project is to enhance out Tooling website solution by adding a Load Balancer to distribute traffic between Web Servers and allow users to access the website using a single URL.

+The following resources were created in project 7:

 1. Two RHEL8 Web Servers
 1. One MySQL DB Server (based on Ubuntu 20.04)
 1. One RHEL8 NFS server

+*insert image*

 ## Configure Apache As A Load Balancer

-- I created an ubuntu server and opened port 80 by creating an Inbound Rule in Security Group
+- Spin up an ubuntu server
+- Open port 80 by creating an Inbound Rule in Security Group

-- The Apache Load Balancer was installed and configured to point traffic coming to LB to both Web Servers with the below commands:
+- Install Apache Load Balancer and configure it to point traffic coming to LB to both Web Servers:

 ```
 #Install apache2